thedannyliu/GenAI_Detection/src/evaluation/README.md

 To use different datasets, you will need to modify the `datasets_to_evaluate` list within the `src/inference.py` script directly.

 The script will output the accuracy for each subfolder, each dataset, and an overall accuracy across all processed images.

+# Evaluation Scripts Readme

+This directory contains scripts for evaluating trained models or specific model capabilities on various datasets.

+## CNN Model Evaluation (`eval_cnn.py`)

+This script evaluates a trained CNN model (e.g., ResNet50) on multiple image datasets to assess its performance in distinguishing AI-generated images from real (nature) images.

+-   **Purpose**: To test a trained CNN classifier across different image datasets, which may vary in terms of generation models, content, or style.
+-   **Configuration**: `configs/eval_cnn_config.yaml`
+    -   Specifies the path to the pre-trained CNN model (`.pth` file).
+    -   Defines general settings like seed and GPU ID.
+    -   Lists multiple datasets for evaluation.
+Each dataset entry includes:
+        -   A unique name for the dataset.
+        -   Paths to folders containing AI-generated images (`ai_path`) and real/natural images (`nature_path`).
+        -   The corresponding integer labels for AI (`ai_label`) and nature (`nature_label`) images (e.g., 0 for nature, 1 for AI).
+    -   Sets the number of samples to randomly evaluate from each AI/nature folder within each dataset (`num_samples_per_folder`).
+    -   Specifies a base directory for saving evaluation results (`output_base_dir`).
+-   **Functionality**:
+    1. Loads the trained CNN model and sets it to evaluation mode.
+    2. Applies the same image transformations used during its training.
+    3. For each dataset defined in the configuration:
+        -   Randomly samples the specified number of images from the AI and nature image folders.
+        -   Performs inference on these sampled images.
+        -   Calculates and prints accuracy for the AI folder, nature folder, and overall for the dataset.
+    4. Calculates and prints an overall accuracy across all processed samples from all datasets.
+-   **Outputs**:
+    -   Console output detailing accuracy for each folder and dataset, plus an overall summary.
+    -   A JSON file named `evaluation_summary.json` saved in a timestamped subdirectory (e.g., `results/cnn_evaluations/config_name_TIMESTAMP/`).
+This file contains:
+        -   Details of the configuration used (config file path, model path, seed, etc.).
+        -   For each evaluated dataset: name, paths, labels, number of correct predictions, total samples, and accuracy for AI and nature folders, and overall dataset accuracy.
+        -   An overall summary: total correct predictions, total samples, and overall accuracy across all datasets.
+-   **Usage**:
+    ```bash
+    python src/evaluation/eval_cnn.py --config configs/eval_cnn_config.yaml
+    ```

+## Trained CLIP Linear Probe Evaluation (`eval_clip_linear_probe.py`)

+This script evaluates a trained linear classifier (which was trained on top of frozen CLIP image embeddings) on multiple image datasets.
+It is designed to assess the generalization capability of the CLIP features combined with the simple learned classifier.

+-   **Purpose**: To test the performance of a fine-tuned CLIP linear probe (CLIP backbone + trained linear classifier) on diverse image datasets beyond the one it was originally tested on during its training phase.
+-   **Configuration**: `configs/eval_clip_linear_probe_config.yaml`
+    -   Specifies the path to the trained linear classifier's state dictionary (`.pth` file) obtained from the `clip_linear_probe_train.py` script.
+    -   Indicates the CLIP model ID (e.g., `openai/clip-vit-large-patch14`) that was used to extract features for training the linear probe.
+This ensures consistency.
+    -   Includes the architecture configuration of the saved linear classifier (hidden dimensions, number of classes) to correctly reconstruct the model.
+    -   Defines general settings like seed, GPU ID, and an output base directory.
+    -   Lists multiple datasets for evaluation, similar to `eval_cnn.py`.
+Each dataset entry includes a name, paths to AI and nature image folders, and their corresponding integer labels.
+    -   Sets parameters like the number of samples to evaluate per folder and batch sizes for embedding extraction and classifier inference.
+-   **Functionality**:
+    1. Loads the specified pre-trained CLIP model (and its processor) and freezes its parameters.
+    2. Loads the trained linear classifier model and its saved weights.
+    3. For each dataset defined in the configuration:
+        -   Optionally, randomly samples a specified number of images from the AI and nature image folders.
+        -   Extracts CLIP image embeddings for the selected images in batches.
+        -   Feeds these embeddings into the loaded linear classifier to get predictions.
+        -   Calculates accuracy, generates a classification report (precision, recall, F1-score), and a confusion matrix for the dataset.
+-   **Outputs**:
+    -   Console output detailing performance for each dataset.
+    -   A JSON file named `cross_dataset_evaluation_summary.json` saved in a timestamped subdirectory (e.g., `results/clip_linear_probe_evaluations/config_name_TIMESTAMP/`).
+This file contains:
+        -   Details of the evaluation configuration (paths, model IDs, seed).
+        -   For each evaluated dataset: its name, achieved accuracy, full classification report (as a dictionary), confusion matrix, and the number of samples processed.
+-   **Usage**:
+    ```bash
+    python src/evaluation/eval_clip_linear_probe.py --config configs/eval_clip_linear_probe_config.yaml
+    ```
+    *Ensure the `linear_classifier_path` in the YAML config points to a valid trained model file.*

+---

+*More evaluation script details can be added here as the project evolves.*